Huli people

+Lifestyle

-They live in the Tagari River basin and on the slopes of the surrounding mountain ranges at an altitude of about 1,600 meters above sea level.
-The Huli live in a land of perpetual Spring where it rains seven out of ten days and where the temperature ranges from eighty degrees F. during the day to forty-five F. during the night.
+The Huli live in the Tagari River basin and on the slopes of the surrounding mountain ranges at an altitude of about 1,600 meters above sea level.
+The Huli live in a tropical climate where it rains seven out of ten days and where the temperature ranges from eighty degrees F. during the day to forty-five F. during the night.
 Occasional frosts do blanket the valley and sometimes destroy the people's mounded gardens.

 The Huli landscape consists of patches of primary forests, reed-covered marshes, kunai grasslands, scrub brush, and mounded gardens traversed by rivers, small streams and man-made ditches which serve as drainage canals, boundary markers, walking paths, and defensive fortifications.